bahmutov/cyclope/README.md

 .then(savePage('page.zip'))
 ```

+When saving the zip, the function yields an object with filename, width, and height properties.

 ## Save the failed page

 This module includes a utility function to save the page if the test has failed.
 You can use this function as `afterEach` hook, probably from the support file, so it applies to all tests.